 Sending private email means hiding your real IP address and using a secure email service provider.
 Most popular email platforms like Google or Yahoo are excellent in their simplicity and storage but are lacking in the privacy department.

-If you expect to initiate a private conversation via email, there are quite a bit of things that you could do.
-Keep in mind, that most times, there’s no one fix solution.
+If you expect to initiate a private conversation via email, there are some things that you could do.
+Keep in mind, that most times, there’s no one solution.
 You’ll get the best combination of privacy and security if you try to combine several methods.
 Not only this will help you to stay secure when writing private emails but when you’re looking for weak points in your daily browsing.

 2. Use a “burner” email